-5.2.1 DV_TEXT Class
+5.2.1 DV TEXT Class

 CLASS DV_TEXT Purpose A plain text item, which may contain any amount of legal characters arranged as e.g. words, sentences etc (i.e. one DV_TEXT may be more than one word).
 Any DV_TEXT may be "coded" by adding mappings to it.
 Use Fragments of text, whether coded or not are used on their own as values, or to make up larger tracts of text which may be marked up in some way, eventually going to make up paragraphs.
-ISO 18308 STR 2.6, 2.9 Synapses The Text data value class can contain either plain text or a term taken from a ter- minology system (coding scheme).
+ISO 18308 STR 2.6, 2.9 Synapses The Text data value class can contain either plain text or a term taken from a terminology system (coding scheme).

 CLASS DV_TEXT HL7 Roughly equivalent to CWE (coded with extensions) - i.e. a text value which may optionally be coded.
 Inherit DATA_VALUE Attributes Signature Meaning value: String Displayable rendition of the item, regardless of its underlying structure.
-For DV_CODED_TEXT, this is the rubric of the complete term as provided by the termi- nology service.
-No carriage returns, line feeds, or other non-printing characters permitted. mappings : List <term_mapping></term_mapping> terms from other terminologies most closely matching this term, typically used where the originator (e.g. pathology lab) of information uses a local terminology but also supplies one or more equivalents from well- known terminologies (e.g. LOINC). formatting: String A format string of the form "name:value; name:value", e.g. "font-weight : bold; font-family : Arial; font-size : 12pt;".
-Values taken from W3C CSS2 properties lists "back- ground" and "font". hyperlink: DV_URI Optional link sitting behind a section of plain text or coded term item. language: CODE_PHRASE The localised language in which the value is written.
-Coded from open EHR Code Set "languages". charset : CODE_PHRASE Name of character set in which value expressed.
+For DV_CODED_TEXT, this is the rubric of the complete term as provided by the terminology service.
+No carriage returns, line feeds, or other non-printing characters permitted. mappings: List <term_mapping></term_mapping> terms from other terminologies most closely matching this term, typically used where the originator (e.g. pathology lab) of information uses a local terminology but also supplies one or more equivalents from well-known terminologies (e.g. LOINC). formatting: String A format string of the form "name:value; name:value", e.g. "font-weight : bold; font-family : Arial; font-size : 12pt;".
+Values taken from W3C CSS2 properties lists "background" and "font". hyperlink: DV_URI Optional link sitting behind a section of plain text or coded term item. language: CODE_PHRASE Optional indicator of the localised language in which the value is written.
+Coded from open EHR Code Set "languages".
+Only used when either the text object is in a different language from the enclosing ENTRY, or else the text object is being used outside of an ENTRY or other enclosing structure which indicates the language. encoding: CODE_PHRASE Name of character set in which this value is encoded.
 Coded from open EHR Code Set "character sets".
-Invariants Value_valid: value /= void and then not value.is_empty and then not (value.has(CR) or value.has(LF)) Language_valid: language /= Void and then code_set("languages").has(lan- guage) charset_valid: charset /= Void and then code_set("character sets").has(charset) Mappings_valid: mappings /= void implies not mappings.is_empty Formatting_valid: formatting /= void implies not formatting.is_empty
+Invariants Value_valid: value /= void and then not value.is_empty and then not (value.has(CR) or value.has(LF)) Language_valid: language /= Void implies code_set("languages").has(language) Encoding_valid: encoding /= Void implies code_set("character sets").has(encoding) Mappings_valid: mappings /= void implies not mappings.is_empty Formatting_valid: formatting /= void implies not formatting.is_empty

-TERM_MAPPING Class 5.2.2
+5.2.2 TERM_MAPPING Class